1966 Lola T70 Mk.2

 In 2008, the Mk.2 would find a new owner in Archie Urciuoli, who would keep and race the car for a total of 6 years.
 Archie would amass an impressive vintage race history under his belt with the Lola, including one first overall finish, four first in class finishes, and two second in class finishes.
 He then took the Lola to Bobby Rahal's 2010 Legends of Motorsports show and took USRRC Champion, and also Best in Class for 60's race cars at the 2011 Amelia Island Concours.

 In 2014 the Lola would be put up for auction and would be acquired by a collector on the East Coast.
-Like Archie, the new owner would drive the car more than it sat unused.
+In 2015, the Lola's mighty 5.7 liter Chevrolet V8 would be completely rebuilt by Marcovicci-Wenz Inc. to the tune of more than $13,000.
+Since the engine was rebuilt, less than an estimated 8 hours of track time have been put on the engine, leaving it in pristine condition.

 Arriving at Canepa in late 2017, the car was looked over thoroughly and examined.
 As far as race cars go, the Lola is in exceptional condition.
 The fiberglass bodywork was removed to access all of the aluminum panels, hand cleaning each and every surface and every crevice.
 The engine bay and interior were also hand cleaned.
 Once finished, the car was reassembled and the dark blue paint with red striping was given a concours-level polish job to finish off the complete Canepa Difference detail process.